 Strategies to build integrated communities, in response, must traverse both the on and offline social spaces.
 Local authorities must get better at identifying the narratives that could be seized upon by extreme groups and have something to say about them.
 You cannot influence hearts and minds by refusing to talk about the issues that can draw people into extremism.
 This applies both on and offline.
 Banning their social media profiles is a welcome start, but can only ever be a partial response to the radical right and other forms of extremism.

-Dr Craig McCann is a Senior Fellow with CARR, and is Principal at Moonshot CVE, a boutique start-up specialising in countering violent extremism.
-See his profile at:
+Dr Craig McCann is a Policy and Practitioner Fellow at CARR, and is Principal at Moonshot CVE, a boutique start-up specialising in countering violent extremism.
+See his profile here.

 © Craig McCann.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).